JunwenBai/Xtal2DoS/README.md

 ## Paper

-If you find our work interesting, please consider citing the following paper:
+If you find our work inspiring, please consider citing the following paper:

 ```bibtex
 @inproceedings{bai2022xtaldos,